trexitycode/wirestate/docs/API.md

   DoSomething
 ```

-If we would like `OtherMachine` and `DoSomething` to have callbacks, they must be done as follows:
+If you would like `OtherMachine` and `DoSomething` to have callbacks, they must be done as follows:

 ```
 const callbacks = {